 Recycle IT, is a community based social enterprise, offering a simple and efficient route to recycle disused electrical and electronic items.
-After collection, items are broken down and recovered materials are processed for use in the manufacture of new product.
-Your recycling helps sustain our organisation and create employment and training opportunities.
+After collection, items are broken down and recovered materials are processed for use in the manufacture of a new product.
+Your recycling helps sustain our organization and create employment and training opportunities.

-The free collection service helps divert e-waste from landfill and makes use of old items that may have been thrown away.
-The types of items usually collected include computers, kitchen equipment, phone systems, mobile phones, laptops, tablets, monitors, projectors, printers, battery-operated toys, televisions and radios.
+The free collection service helps safely divert e-waste from landfill and makes use of old items that may have been thrown away.
+The types of items usually collected include computers, kitchen equipment, phone systems, mobile phones, laptops, tablets, monitors, projectors, printers, battery-operated toys, televisions, and radios.
 Please click here for a full list

 Schools, Community and Fundraising

-Our schools collection service is organised as part of our free community collection service.
+Our school’s collection service is organised as part of our free community collection service.
 We also support WEEE Ireland with collections of batteries from schools around Dublin which in turn supports the work of LauraLynn Children’s Hospice.

 Register an interest